 Industrial policy to deliver a just transition should be focused on creating jobs where they are needed most: in the regions and nations of the UK.
 The UK must retain a strong manufacturing base and must not simply export carbon-intensive jobs overseas.
-We need a range of thriving industrial sectors, ଓଓ The 'green economy' (and beyond) must recognise unions and bargain with them to ensure good quality jobs with terms and conditions at least as good as those in energy, transitioning and carbon-intensive sectors. ୨୨ underpinned by investment in innovation and research.
+We need a range of thriving industrial sectors, underpinned by investment in innovation and research.
 And the public sector has an essential role to play in enabling the infrastructure to deliver a just transition to a greener, fairer economy.